davelively14/locorum/README.md

   - Model: user (requires: user authentication)
   - Controller: results_controller
   - Channel: search_channel, backend_sys
+- Update tests for:
+  - Model: search (needs user to be logged in)
 - Find a new name

 ## Recently completed